rvctech/bodaMatrix/README.md

 ## Terms
 Boda boda - motocycle

-Rider - the motorcycle user
+Rider - the person who rides the motorcycle

 Owner - the person who owns the motorcycle, this could be the rider himself or another person